Pranav-Rama/M2-Robotics-Project/Readme.md

 <br>

 <p align="justify">To use the parameters that we have created and to execute task 3, we have created a launch file which is called <a href="t3_navigation/launch/start_navigation.launch">start_navigation.launch</a> that include <strong>turtlebot 3 launch</strong>, <strong>map sever</strong>, <strong>AMCL</strong>, <strong>rviz</strong> and <strong>move base node</strong></p><br>

-As we can in the **start_navigation.launch** file we can see that, we have include the move_base node launch which will launch all the 5 configuration files that include the parameters that requires for the move_base node.
+As we can see in the **start_navigation.launch** file we can see that, we have include the move_base node launch which will launch all the 5 configuration files that include the parameters that requires for the move_base node.
 Here is the lines of the move_base configuration in the launch file:

     <!-- move_base -->
     <arg name="cmd_vel_topic" default="/cmd_vel" />